hpi-schul-cloud/schulcloud-content-crawler/README.md

 /fetch?exclude=antares&exclude=khanacademy        # exclude antares and khanacademy form fetching
 ```

+The JSON response of the API call is logged to the `./fetch.log` file.

 ## Clients

 This repository contains the clients for all external content provider that are used for the content search of the Schul-Cloud.